George B. Johnston

 architecture and urban design; social history of architectural practice; theories of representation; design culture

 George B. Johnston is Professor of Architecture at Georgia Tech and principal of Johnston+Dumais [architects].
-He has over 40 years of experience as an architect, educator, academic leader, and cultural historian.
-He teaches courses in architectural and urban design, cultural theory, and social history of architectural practice; and his research interrogates the social, historical, and cultural implications of making architecture in the American context.
-He is author of the award-winning book from The MIT Press, Drafting Culture: A Social History of Architectural Graphic Standards, which has been lauded for its insights into the ongoing technological transformation of the profession.
+An architect and scholar of architectural practice, he has accrued over 40 years of experience as an educator, practitioner, and cultural historian.
+His research interrogates the political economy of the profession and broader cultural implications of making architecture in the American context.
+He teaches courses in architectural and urban design and social history of architectural practice and is author of the award-winning book from The MIT Press, Drafting Culture: A Social History of Architectural Graphic Standards, which has been lauded for its insights into the ongoing technological transformation of the profession.
 His most recent book, Assembling the Architect: The History and Theory of Professional Practice (Bloomsbury, 2020) traces the formation and standardization of fundamental relationships among architects, owners, and builders and cultivates a deeper understanding of the contemporary profession.
-As both practicing architect and cultural historian, George is open to and supports research and design projects that involve themes of memory and modernity; institutions of cultural exhibition and display; changing design technologies and representational practices, approaches to American vernacular architecture and cultural landscape; and the critique of the everyday.
-Propelling his inquiries is this central concern: What recuperative role can architects’ practices play in this age of social and technological upheaval?
+As both practicing architect and cultural historian, George’s speculative inquiries are propelled by this central concern: What recuperative role can architects’ practices play in this age of social and technological upheaval?

 Johnston, G.B.
 (2020).
 Assembling the Architect: The History and Theory of Professional Practice.
 London, UK: Bloomsbury Publishing.